robertklep/R-Bus/README.md

 For now they don't make much sense yet but it narrows down the search space.
 It also clearly shows that there are some bit errors that could explain some weirdness.

+I've also had the idea to look for ascii data in the payloads.
+That wont get us the temperature, but it might give some other insights.
+I've collected these messages in [ascii.txt](ascii.txt).

 ### Nov 22, 2024

 I have started poking around with the message type.